A Positive Customer Service Experience: Approaches and Techniques

 - Make the customer feel important by personalizing the service.
 Since each customer is unique, start by ensuring you know and use their name.
 Write the name down as soon as you hear it and use it in the next comment you make to the person.

 - Addressing a person can be tricky, should you use Mr., Ms., Mrs., it really depends so try to determine what is endorsed within your company to use.

-- Since tone is so important, be sure to work on your telephone voice, you don’t want to speak to loudly, softly or quickly.
-Get familiar with the telephone system you’re working with, different systems, or headsets can distort your voice so it’s good to test that out.
+- Since tone is so important, be sure to work on your telephone voice, you don’t want to speak too loudly, softly or quickly.
+Get familiar with the telephone system you’re working with, as different systems or headsets can distort your voice so it’s good to test that out.